 Like my scholarship, my teaching is committed to investigating the multilingualism and regional diversity of the medieval reading public.
 In this way, I build my students’ sensitivity to the concept of a “national” literary canon.
 Aided by my material text expertise, I make prominent use, in my teaching, of digitized manuscript archives and digital humanities projects.
-By encountering texts in their original material form, my students can see beyond the modern edition and uncover the vital importance of physical layout and visual image to readerly reception.
 As I situate the text in its contemporary moment, I also draw it into generative new contexts, such as when I discuss the Peasant’s Revolt of 1381 in the context of contemporary political protests or use Game of Thrones to think about the modern racial representation of the Middle Ages.

-- HOPR 1955: Honors Freshman Seminar – Brave New Worlds
+- HOPR 1955: Honors Core Freshman Seminar – Brave New Worlds

-- ENGL 4311: Medieval Literature and Chaucer - Make Love Not War
+- ENGL 4311: Themes in Medieval Literature – Make Love Not War

 - ENGL 4991: Senior Capstone - The History of the Book